 Companies that import fewer than 50 new cars a year which are registered for use in Switzerland are classified as small importers.
 This includes private individuals who import their new car themselves and register it for use in Switzerland (private importers).

 For small importers, the target is specified separately for each car.
 In the event that the target is exceeded, they have to pay the corresponding penalty before the vehicle is registered.
-For this purpose they have to submit the relevant documents (Form 13.20 A, Certificate of Conformity COC, "Antrag auf Bescheinigung" form) to the Swiss Federal Roads Office (FEDRO) by post.
+For this purpose they have to submit the relevant documents (in particular Form 13.20 A, "Application for Certification" and the Certificate of Conformity COC) to the Swiss Federal Roads Office (FEDRO) by post.